-Be that as it may, in the West, sex selection for non-health reasons remains controversial [Dickens, 1986], and there has been little in the aggregate data to suggest that the sex preferences for offspring, expressed in, for instance, Gallup polls, 26 impact sex ratios.
-Instead, other margins, such as labor supply, marital status and family size, appear to be affected [Angrist and Evans, 1998, Lundberg and Rose, 2002, Dahl and Moretti, 2008]).
-27 Whether the taboo against sex selection using abortion will extend to protect girls once sex selection at pre-implantation becomes available and affordable remains an open question.
+In the West, sex selection for non-health reasons remains controversial [Dickens, 1986], and there has been little in the aggregate data to suggest that the sex preferences for offspring, expressed in, for instance, Gallup polls, impact sex ratios.
+Instead, other margins, such as labor supply, marital status and family size, appear to be affected [Angrist and Evans, 1998, Lundberg and Rose, 2002, 2003, Dahl and Moretti, 2008]).
+Whether the taboo against sex selection using abortion will extend to protect girls once sex selection at pre-implantation becomes available and affordable remains an open question.